alinasode/alinasode/README.md

 ### What I'm currently focusing on 🌱

-Currently I'm working on my Master's Thesis within deep learning and computer vision, specially novelty detections of foreign objects in food products using X-ray imaging.
+Currently I'm working on my Master's Thesis within deep learning and computer vision, specifically novelty detections of foreign objects in food products using X-ray imaging.

 ### Find me elsewhere :earth_africa: